xyu40/m1_mac_config/README.md

 My 2 cents for setting up M1 Mac developing env natively.

 ### Shell
-- Default terminal comes with zsh, just need to install oh-my-zsh as usual
+- Default terminal comes with zsh, just need to install oh-my-zsh as usual.
 - Configure the plugins (zsh-autosuggestions zsh-syntax-highlighting, etc.)

 ### Xcode
 - Install Xcode.
-For the first time only, open xcode from Applications, agree to the terms
+For the first time only, open xcode from Applications, agree to the terms.
-- Install command line tools using "xcode-select --install"
+- Install command line tools using "xcode-select --install".

 ### Homebrew
-- As of now, homebrew can be installed natively, though some formulas might not work
+- As of now, homebrew can be installed natively, though some formulas might not work.
 - /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

 ### Python
 ##### Miniforge
-- Install mini forge from https://github.com/conda-forge/miniforge (architecture arm64)
+- Install mini forge from https://github.com/conda-forge/miniforge (select architecture arm64).
 ##### Jupyter
 - Follow the issue here: https://github.com/jupyter/notebook/issues/5882
-- As of now, “conda install jupyter” would result in unexplained conflict, use “conda install jupyterlab” instead
+- As of now, “conda install jupyter” would result in unexplained conflict, use “conda install jupyterlab” instead.
 - Modify _use_appnope function of “miniforge3/envs/YOURENV/lib/python3.X/site-packages/ipykernel/eventloops.py”
 ```
 def _use_appnope():